erbalo/stori-challenge/README.md

 In this process, as a first step, you will be asked for the email where the transaction reading report will be sent.

-The second step will be to include the path where the file is located, being dockerized and running in a container, the image was created to create an anchor volume on the root where this project is located and you must place the name of the internal volume + the file name.
+The second step will be to include the path where the file is located, being dockerized and running in a container, the image was created to create an anchor volume on the root where this project is located and __you must type the name of the internal volume + the file name__.

 Ex.